chinamike65/hugo-tuolesi/content/book3/book3en.md

 Recite the rosary blessing mantra seven times, then blowing on the rosary, and reciting the rosary once is equivalent to reciting it a hundred times.

-Tantra also has special practice methods such as language blessing, and the merits increase even more.
+Tantra also has special practice methods such as the blessing of speech, and the merits increase even more.

 After reciting the blessing, recite the mantra again, and reciting it once is equivalent to reciting it tens of thousands of times; even ordinary conversations will have some merits, and there will be no great retribution when talking about right and wrong.